omari-kd/Environmental-Impact-on-Food-Production/README.md

 The bar chart depicts the distribution of the top ten total emissions by food products.
 The y-axis shows total emissions whilst the x-axis lists different food products.
 Each food product is represented by a unique colour in the legend on the right.

 From the chart, Beef (beef herd) demonstrates the highest emissions by a considerable margin followed by Beef (dairy herd) which also has significant emissions but substantially lower in comparison.
 The remaining food products have relatively minor emissions compared to beef.

 This indicates that beef production has a significantly higher environmental impact regarding emissions compared to other food products.

 According to the World Wildlife Fund (2025), Beef production has a higher environmental impact than other food sources due to factors like land use for grazing and crop production, greenhouse gas emissions from cattle and water pollution from waste run-off as well as deforestation from cattle ranching.

+#### Land Use:

 As stated by the Beef Research Council, beef production requires vast amounts of land both for grazing cattle and for growing feed crops.
 Globally, a significant portion of agricultural land is used for livestock including cattle and a large area of rainforests is destroyed to create grazing land.

+#### Greenhouse Gas Emissions:

 Cattle are a major source of greenhouse gas emissions particularly methane which is a potent greenhouse gas.
 Methane is released during the digestive process of cattle and also from manure management.
 The production of feed crops for cattle also contributes to greenhouse gas emissions (Beef Research Council, 2025).

+#### Water Pollution:

 Cattle waste, if not properly managed, can pollute water sources with nitrates, phosphorus and pathogens.
 Water used for livestock production can also be a significant burden on water resources especially in arid regions (Beef Research Council, 2025).
 The Food and Agriculture Organisation has written, "The livestock sector is growing and intensifying faster than crop production in almost all countries.
 The associated waste including manure has serious implications for water quality (Rosie's Farm Sanctuary, 2025).

+Deforestation:

 Cattle ranching is a major driver of deforestation especially in regions like the Amazon rainforest where land is cleared to create grazing pastures.
 Deforestation contributes to climate change, biodiversity loss and soil degradation (Rosie's Farm Sanctuary, 2025).

 #### Data visualisation of plant-based and animal-based on land use (m² per 100g protein) versus greenhouse gas emissions (kg CO2-eq per 100g protein)